algorand/pyteal/docs/abi.rst

 With an :code:`abi.TypeSpec` Instance
 """"""""""""""""""""""""""""""""""""""

-Recall that :code:`abi.TypeSpec` has a :any:`new_instance() <abi.TypeSpec.new_instance>` method which instantiates ABI types.
-This is another way of instantiating ABI types, if you have an :code:`abi.TypeSpec` instance available.
+Recall that :any:`abi.TypeSpec` has a :any:`new_instance() <abi.TypeSpec.new_instance>` method which instantiates ABI types.
+This is another way of instantiating ABI types, if you have an :any:`abi.TypeSpec` instance available.
 For example:

 .. code-block:: python